microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-testing.md

 ## Bot Framework Emulator

 The Bot Framework Emulator can be used by opening the .bot file provided within the Project directory.
-You must have completed the [deployment steps](./virtualassistant-createvirtualassistant.md) first and should ensure you have the [latest](https://github.com/Microsoft/BotFramework-Emulator/releases
+You must have completed the [deployment steps](./virtualassistant-createvirtualassistant.md) first and should ensure you have the [latest emulator](https://github.com/Microsoft/BotFramework-Emulator/releases
-) v4 emulator installed.
+) installed.

 > Authentication scenarios cannot be fully tested within the Emulator at this time.
 The Web Test Harness provides a workaround for this.